NPM Star

 Summary

-Gatsby is a better choice for large-scale, performance-critical applications, while Remix is a better choice for smaller-scale applications that require simplicity and ease of use.
+Gatsby is recommended for large-scale, performance-critical applications, while Remix is recommended for smaller, simpler applications that require ease of use and rapid development.

 Details